ARTICLE

 Card Temperance XIIII - The Medieval Tarot by Luigi Scapini

-The figure in Temperance XIIII resembles Leonardo da Vinci's painting of St John Baptiste.
+The figure resembles Leonardo da Vinci's painting of St John Baptiste.
 In the front, he/she carries a solar disc, a symbol associated to Iliaco (a genius of Group B in the Mantegna's Tarot).

 Card Justice VIII - The Medieval Tarot by Luigi Scapini